 I interviewed Dr. Marburger once when I was Science & Technology Editor at UPI on a wide range of topics, including the persistent charge that he and the administration were looking to starve basic research.
 [Ed: You can read the full interview in three parts: Part 1, Part 2, Part 3.]
 He quietly responded that the White House had been “very generous to science, more so than the previous administration, and that’s factually borne out by increases almost across the board in science areas.”
 That was true.
 The science budgets under Bush, developed by Marburger, grew during those years, where they had actually flattened out in the second term of the Clinton administration.

 It didn’t seem to matter.
 The misperception that the White House was hostile to science persisted throughout Marburger’s tenure, even to the point of rudeness by his audiences.
 I attended one such event in Washington where the two main speakers were Marburger and Tom Daschle of South Dakota, then the Senate Majority Leader.
-Marburger, who went first, was greeted by tepid applause, and his description of the administration’s science budget and policy goals were met largely with indifference.
+Marburger, who went first, was greeted by tepid applause, and his description of the administration’s science budget and policy goals was met largely with indifference.
 Daschle, on the other hand, was applauded warmly and interrupted several more times by clapping.
 His presentation included nothing specific and consisted mostly of vague political charges — charges shown to be false by the numbers Marburger had just presented.

 But if Marburger felt insulted or frustrated by such disrespectful displays, he never showed it.
 In the interview he characterized such incidents as examples of the “high level of sort of rather shallow dialogue” that had followed him ever since he had taken his post.
 That dialogue, along with reams of articles and piles of books, had been beating the drum against the administration’s positions on a number of hot-button issues, including stem-cell research and climate change.
 On the former, President Bush had made an arguable but morally defensible decision to use federal funding only for efforts utilizing adult stem cells, plus lines of embryonic cells that already existed.
 He imposed no outright ban on embryonic research — an effort whose potential remains unproven to this day.